From the creators of Smart Slider: Meet Mosaic, our new visual theme builder for WordPress.

 1. Keyword Relevance – Does the image visualize the targeted keyword or referring link text?

-2. Purpose Clarity– Does the featured image help identify the page purpose and/or offer?
+2. Purpose Clarity– Does the featured image help identify the page’s purpose and/or offer?

-3. Design Support – Does the featured image support and enhance seamless flow of page design leading to the CTA? (i.e. photo size, complementary CTA color, contrast, complexity.)
+3. Design Support – Does the featured image support and enhance the seamless flow of the page design leading to the CTA? (i.e., photo size, complementary CTA color, contrast, complexity.)
 Does the featured image have a subtle cue pointing in the direction of the CTA?
-If yes, +1 bonus! (e.g. eye path, lines, shadows)
+If yes, +1 bonus! (e.g., eye path, lines, shadows)

 5. Added Value – Does the featured image add value by showing detail or context to improve relevance, demonstrate benefits, and answer questions?

-6. Desired Emotion – Does the featured image portray desired qualities or emotion to resonate and inspire action?
+6. Desired Emotion – Does the featured image portray desired qualities or emotions to resonate and inspire action?
 (Considerations: mood, lighting, scene, body language, colors, urgency)

 7. Customer “Hero” – Does the featured image depict the customer as the “hero” once equipped with this solution?

 The hero slider above from 2013 lacks all of these points.
-But when you look at the Squarespace slider from 2018, it’s obvious a lot of thought has been put into its design, and it checks off each and every one of the 7 steps in Schottmuller’s framework.
+But when you look at the slider from 2026, it’s obvious a lot of thought has been put into its design, and it checks off each and every one of the 7 steps in Schottmuller’s framework.

 Again, with your hero slider, you’re looking to complement your value proposition and create a great first impression.
 And a well-designed slider will help you do exactly that.